ZerBea/hcxdumptool/docs/example.md

 ### Step Two - Running hcxdumptool

-Since we have now made the BPF, we can start the attack using all the information mentioned above.
+Since we have now made the BPF, we can start the attack using all the information mentioned above depending on the invasive levewl:

 ```
 sudo hcxdumptool -i wlan0 -c 11a --bpf=attack.bpf -w testap.pcapng

+or (do not respond to CLIENTs)
+sudo hcxdumptool -i wlan0 --rds=3 -c 11a --proberesponsetx=0 --bpf=attack.bpf -w testap.pcapng

+or (do not DISASSOCIATE CLIENTs)
+sudo hcxdumptool -i wlan0 --rds=3 -c 11a --disable_disassociation --bpf=attack.bpf -w testap.pcapng

+or (do not respond to CLIENTs and do not DISASSOCIATE CLIENTs)
+sudo hcxdumptool -i wlan0 --rds=3 -c 11a --proberesponsetx=0 --disable_disassociation --bpf=attack.bpf -w testap.pcapng
 ```

 > [!NOTE]